Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group2____Fernando_Ishaan_Matias/GROUP02_Final_Project.md

 |   seq1   | 278 |       G        |     23     |  ....,,.,.,...,,,.,....^k.  | %38\*<<;<7<<7<=<<<;<<<<< |
 |   seq1   | 279 |       C        |     23     |   A..T,,.,.,...,,,.,.....   | ;75&<<<<<<<<<=<<<9<<:<<  |

 As you can see in table 1, pileup file gives information position-wise (column 2), shows base in the reference genome at each position (column 3), number of reads aligning at that position (column 4), and what base each read gives at that position (column 5), and then the quality of the base given by each read at that position.
-For eaxmple, in read results, each '.' refers to the base matching reference genome on forward strand, while ',' on reverse strand.
+For example, in read results, each '.' refers to the base matching reference genome on forward strand, while ',' on reverse strand.
 Bases A/C/T/G appearing refer to an SNV substituion of reference genome base to A/C/T/G on forward strand, and a/c/t/g give the same but on reverse strand.
 So a read result like ,.$.AA...tAAAtA,.tAA.. might look like an SNV (substituted to A on forward strand) on one chromosome while matching reference base on other.

-VCF on the other hand is the standard outout format of variant callers.
+VCF on the other hand is the standard output  format of variant callers.
 ###### Table 2 - Example section of a VCF File from VCF format information given by SAMtools [(21)](#References)
 ![VCF](Images/VCF.png)

-Tabe 2 shows different Variants, each with what chromosome they lie on, their exact starting position on that chromosome, the ID given by dbSNP - the databse of all sorts of ploymorphisms (or '.' if unknown), reference base, altenate base (eg: first row - substitution G -> A, fourth row - deletion of T), and the quality score of variant out of 100 (not reading quality but the probability of it being an SNV), the filter passed (pass means good enough) - So while the first row is good SNP because it passes the quality filter, the second row shows filter q10 which means it's a possible SNP - and the rest of the columns show additional information such predicted genotype (GN) - 0|1 meaning heterozygous and 0|0 meaning homozygous non-reference.
+Table 2 shows different Variants, each with what chromosome they lie on, their exact starting position on that chromosome, the ID given by dbSNP - the database  of all sorts of polymorphisms  (or '.' if unknown), reference base, alternate  base (eg: first row - substitution G -> A, fourth row - deletion of T), and the quality score of variant out of 100 (not reading quality but the probability of it being an SNV), the filter passed (pass means good enough) - So while the first row is good SNP because it passes the quality filter, the second row shows filter q10 which means it's a possible SNP - and the rest of the columns show additional information such predicted genotype (GN) - 0|1 meaning heterozygous and 0|0 meaning homozygous non-reference.

 #### Structure of DeepVariant Model